 Anyone out There Still on Dry January, Veganuary or Heavens Forbid Both?!

-Future proof your careers, acquire, learn and develop the skills that will be needed in the brave new world unfolding around us – be SLIM: become Shopper Led Insight Managers.
+Future proof your careers, acquire, learn and develop the skills that will be needed in the brave new world unfolding around us.
+Be S.L.I.M.- Become Shopper Led Insight Managers.

 Decision automation is starting to take over – Amazon buyers cannot access or change the algorithm that sets a products price.
 The hugely successful (for Tesco) range resets of the past 3 years are now automated to the point where the system tells the buyer his or her new range.
 Many pricing and promotional decisions are now becoming increasingly automated across UK grocery.

-Is That the End for NAMs?
-Will They Be Automated out of Existence?
+Is That the End of the NAM?

 Well no!
 It will be the end of the traditional NAM role but the new world and it’s forward and future thinking players are quite literally screaming out for suppliers who understand their shoppers by being able to interpret and act on insights driven by big data to inform and make better business decisions.